Smoked Sausage and Bacon Breakfast Sandwich is an easy and delicious way to start your weekend!

 Buy some bulk breakfast sausage and form it into as many patties as you need, and while that’s smoking add some thick cut bacon to the smoker.
 You can also feel free to add some pork belly (as seen in the pic) for good measure, but those aren’t used in this recipe.
 They’re just photo-bombing the sausage and bacon.
 Leave those on for about an hour while you sip on your morning coffee and prep your sandwiches.

-The only thing you’ll need now is to figure out what to drink with that.
+The only thing you’ll need now is to figure out what to drink with your smoked sausage breakfast sandwich.

 - 1 lb bulk breakfast pork sausage